Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 **Setup WaveShare ePaper Display**
 • If you are using the WaveShare 2.7-inch GPIO hat, all you need to do is seat the HAT on your Pi.
 • If you're using a different/wired WaveShare display, refer to the GPIO diagram and table below or the image above.
+• You will also need to follow the "How do I use a different ePaper display?" instructions under [Questions & Troubleshooting](https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam?#questions--troubleshooting)

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/waveshare_Pi02W_setup.jpg' width='550' align='left'>
 <br>